How to Get Rid of Mosquitoes in the House

 Close-up Picture of Mosquito Feeding on Skin

 More than just an itchy annoyance, mosquitoes are in fact the deadliest creatures on Earth.
-They can carry dangerous diseases, and more deaths have been reported as a result of their bites than any other animal.
-With around 176 species that live in the U.S., it’s important to prevent mosquitoes at home as best as possible.
+They can carry dangerous diseases and more deaths have been reported as a result of their bites than any other animal.
+With around 176 species that live in the U.S., it’s important to prevent mosquitoes from entering your home as best as possible.

-When used in conjunction with a mosquito control program, repellents are the most effective way to combat different types of mosquitoes and diseases spread by mosquitoes.
-Consult with an expert who can assess insect risk factors and work with you to reduce any current or future mosquito infestations.
+When used in conjunction with a mosquito control program, repellents are the most effective way to trap mosquitoes and combat the diseases they may spread.
+Consult with an Orkin Pro who can assess insect risk factors and work with you to reduce any current or future mosquito infestations.

-To better control mosquitoes in the house and yard, contact your local Orkin branch.
+To better control mosquitoes in the house and yard, contact your local Orkin branch for a customized mosquito control treatment program.

 Identifying Mosquitoes in the House